dencoseca/portfolio/README.md

 # Developer Portfolio

-A portfolio to showcase the skills I have taught myself as an aspiring Developer.
+A portfolio to showcase the skills I have as a Developer.

-Built with Gatsby to serve a super fast static site, all the data is held locally for now but with future plans to fetch project data from a headless CMS such as Contentful so I can add blog functionality.
+Built with Gatsby to serve a super-fast static site, all the data is held locally for now but with future plans to fetch project data from a headless CMS such as Contentful so I can add blog functionality.
 The animation libraries used are locomotive-scroll and framer-motion.

 #### Technologies